sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

 + [Key Phrase Extraction](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-keyphrases) to pull out the top key phrases.

+>Note!
+On December 2018 only English and Spanish are supported for all cognitive skills.
+For the actual Cognitive Search language list and status, click [here](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/language-support).
+That's why the provided dataset has documents in these two languages.
+The Azure Search supported language list is something different, a different universe of options.
+For more information, click [here](https://docs.microsoft.com/en-us/rest/api/searchservice/Language-support?redirectedfrom=MSDN).

 ### Define the PUT method and Header information

   In this step, you are going to use Postman to issue a PUT method that will create a skillset named ```demoskillset```.
 Note that in the url section the PUT method, and that the url contains the location of skillsets to define the skillset named ```demoskillset```.
 Before you make this REST call, remember to replace the service name and the admin key in the request below with your information if your tool does not preserve the request header between calls.